Are you feeling stuck when trying to come up with ideas for your blog?

 10 Types of Content to Help Inspire New Articles

-Here are 10 different types of content to help as a springboard for inspiration.
-This list is great for when you are stuck or when you are trying to brainstorm new article ideas.
+Here are ten different types of content to help as a springboard for inspiration.
+This list is great for when you are stuck or trying to brainstorm new article ideas.

 - Evergreen or Cornerstone Content